 Some of the parcels have existing buildings on them that will not be used in mining operations.
 There was a milling parcel previously associated with the Mine; however, though BNKR is purchasing that parcel from Placer Mining Corp, it will not be used in the future for milling.
-Crushing, milling and processing will occur underground.
+In the current mine plan crushing, milling and processing will occur all underground.
 Furthermore, the mine plan also deposits all waste and tailings underground, which will remove the need for permitting of a tailing storage facility.